Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Inference-Aware Prompt Optimization

-\textbf{(b,c) Best-of-$\boldsymbol{N}$ on Helpful–Harmless.} We evaluate two prompts (\textsc{A} and \textsc{B}) on the Helpful–Harmless benchmark~\cite{bai2022training} using \textsc{Best-of-$N$} decoding for \(N \leq 24\).
-Each curve corresponds to a different user-defined trade-off between helpfulness and harmlessness, plotting the cost-adjusted reward averaged over 1000 queries (see the Appendix for details).
+\textbf{(b,c) Best-of-$\boldsymbol{N}$ on Helpful-Harmless.} We evaluate two prompts (\textsc{A} and \textsc{B}, see appendix) on the Helpful-Harmless benchmark~\cite{bai2022training} using \textsc{Best-of-N} decoding for \(N \leq 24\).
+Each curve corresponds to a different user-defined trade-off between helpfulness and harmlessness, plotting the cost-adjusted reward averaged over 1000 queries (see the appendix for details).
 The optimal choice of prompt (A vs. B) and sampling budget (N) is highly sensitive to these preferences.
 For example, the prompt \textsc{A} is strictly preferred when helpfulness is weighted more heavily.

 Having established the need for inference-aware optimization, we now examine the precise conditions under which joint optimization becomes essential.
-We start by establishing the Inference-Agnostic (IA) utility: \begin{proposition}[Inference-Agnostic Utility] Inference-agnostic prompt-optimization methods optimize cost-unaware arithmetic mean utility.
+We start by defining the Inference-Agnostic (IA) utility, which does not simulate inference scaling during training and instead optimizes the average utility achieved per prompt.
+More formally: \begin{proposition}[Inference-Agnostic Utility] Inference-agnostic prompt-optimization methods optimize cost-unaware arithmetic mean utility.

-\end{proposition} Now we show under what conditions the IA policy remains optimal or an optimal policy can be trivially recovered from the IA $Q$-function. \begin{proposition}[Inference-Agnostic Optimality] The Inference-Agnostic prompt-optimization policy remains optimal under linear transformation of $R_{x}^{\textsc{IA}}(c,a)$, that is, $k R_{x}^{\textsc{IA}}(c,a), k>0$ and an optimal policy can be recovered trivially from $Q$-function under affine transformation:
+\end{proposition} Now we show under what conditions the IA policy remains optimal or an optimal policy can be trivially recovered from the IA $Q$-function. \begin{proposition}[Inference-Agnostic Optimality] The Inference-Agnostic prompt-optimization policy remains optimal under linear transformation of $R_{x}^{\textsc{IA}}(c,a)$, that is, $\sigma R_{x}^{\textsc{IA}}(c,a), \sigma > 0$ and an optimal policy can be recovered trivially from $Q$-function under affine transformation:

 \end{proposition}